stan-dev/math/doxygen/contributor_help_pages/adding_new_distributions.md

 ### Writing out the Partials

-For an efficient implimentation of the distribution we want to calculate each of it's partials with respect to the distributions inputs.
+For an efficient implimentation of the distribution we want to calculate each of its partials with respect to the distributions inputs.
 This is easy for normal but can be rough for other distributions.
 In that case then [matrixcalculus.org](http://www.matrixcalculus.org/) or [wolframalpha](https://www.wolframalpha.com/) is your friend.
 There we can plug in the lpdf and get back each of the partials.